Wondering where to go Kayaking with Manatees in Florida? Yay – we can help – manatee kayaking is seriously so much fun!

 The most incredible thing about Crystal River is that they allow human interactions with the manatees.
 This is the only place in the US that this is allowed.
 So while you are out for a paddle in your kayak, you can even hop in and swim with the manatees!

 There is a boardwalk for observing the manatees as well.
 Whether you are looking for a great place to put your kayak into crystal clear waters and take a relaxing float or dive below the surface for an adventurous swim, Crystal River has lots to offer!

-Here is a 3 hour swim and paddle tour at Crystal River which we would recommend.
+Here is a fun clear kayak tour of crystal river which we would recommend.

 Another awesome place to go kayaking with manatees in Florida is Silver Springs State Park.